-- Arrange cables in such a way that no one can tread on or trip over them. - Do not place objects on the cables. - To avoid damage to your PC, connect your peripherals (e.g., keyboard, mouse and monitor) whilst your PC is powered off.
+- Arrange cables in such a way that no one can tread on or trip over them. - Do not place objects on the cables. - Do not allow any great forces to be exerted on the plug-in connections, from the side, for example.
+This might lead to damage on and in your device. - Do not use any force when connecting cable and plugs and pay attention to the correct alignment of the plugs. - Pull it out at the plug and do not pull the cable, if you separate a connection cable from your device. - Avoid short-circuits and breaks in the cable by not squashing or bending the cable sharply. - To avoid damage to your PC, connect your peripherals (e.g., keyboard, mouse and monitor) whilst your PC is powered off.
 Some devices can be connected whilst your PC is in use.
 These devices usually have a USB connector.
 Please follow the appropriate instructions for each device. - Keep the PC at least one meter (approximately three feet) away from high frequency and magnetic interference sources (e.g., televisions, loudspeaker cabinets, mobile telephones, etc.) in order to avoid malfunctions and/or loss of data. - Please note that only shielded cables shorter than 3 meters (9.84 ft) should be used for the external interfaces.
 Please only use double screened cables for printer cables. - Do not replace the cables supplied with the machine by any others.
-Use the cables belonging to the scope of the delivery exclusively, because they will have been tested extensively in our laboratories. - Also only use the connection cable supplied with the devices for the connection of your peripheral devices. - Make sure that all connection cables have been connected to the peripheral devices associated with them, in order to avoid disruptive radiation.
+Use the cables belonging to the scope of the delivery exclusively, because they will have been tested extensively in our laboratories. - Also only use the connection cable supplied with the devices for the connection of your peripheral devices.

+- Make sure that all connection cables have been connected to the peripheral devices associated with them, in order to avoid disruptive radiation.
 Remove unneeded cables. - The connection of devices is limited to equipment that complies with EN60950 "Safety of information technology equipment" or EN60065 "Audio, video and similar electronic apparatus.
-Safety requirements".

-• In the first hours of operation, new devices may emit a typical, unavoidable but completely harmless smell, which will decline increasingly in the course of time.
+Safety requirements". - In the first hours of operation, new devices may emit a typical, unavoidable but completely harmless smell, which will decline increasingly in the course of time.
 We recommend that you ventilate the room regularly, in order to counteract the formation of the smell.
 During the development of this product, we have made sure that the applicable limits are clearly decreased.

 You only need to connect those components to your computer that you require.
-If you do not have the described device available (e. g. printer) you may carry out the connection later.
+If you do not have the described device available you may carry out the connection later.

-Front Connectors
+Front Connectivity

-Diagram reference: D
+Diagram reference: F